Local Routing on a Convex Polytope in R^3: Introduction

-The routing problem is popular in abstract graphs as well.
-In the case of graphs, a packet needs to be routed from any source vertex of the input graph $G$ to the destination vertex of $G$ along a path in the graph.
+The routing problem is also popular in abstract graphs.
+In this case, a packet needs to be routed from any source vertex of the input graph $G$ to the packet's destination vertex along a path in $G$.
 The preprocessing algorithm computes routing tables at every vertex of $G$.
 A naive preprocessing algorithm could compute all-pairs shortest paths in $G$, and for a vertex $u'$ adjacent to $u$ in a shortest path from $u$ to $v$, the algorithm may store the tuple $(u', v)$ as a routing table entry at $u$.
 Though this routing scheme yields an optimal stretch, the routing table at any node will have $O(n)$ entries.
-Early work on the routing problem in graphs focused on routing schemes for the special case of general graphs such as trees \cite{conf/icalp/FragGavo01,journals/comp/SantoroK85}, planar graphs \cite{journals/jacm/Thorup04}, unit disk graphs \cite{journals/algorithmica/KaplanMRS18,journals/cgta/YanXD12}, networks of low doubling dimension \cite{journals/talg/KonjevodRX16}, and for graphs embedded in geometric spaces \cite{journals/siamjc/BoseFRV15,journals/jocg/BoseFRV17,journals/tcs/BoseMorin04}.
-The routing scheme presented by Awerbuch~\etal~\cite{journals/jalgo/AwerbuchBLP90} guarantee a stretch factor of $O(k^2)$ and require storing $O(k n^{1/k} (\lg{n}) (\lg{D}))$ bits of routing information per vertex of the input graph.
+Early work on the routing problem in graphs focused on routing schemes for the special case of general graphs such as trees \cite{conf/icalp/FragGavo01,journals/comp/SantoroK85}, planar graphs \cite{journals/jacm/Thorup04}, unit disk graphs \cite{journals/algorithmica/KaplanMRS18,journals/cgta/YanXD12}, and for networks of low doubling dimension \cite{journals/talg/KonjevodRX16}.
+For every $k \ge 1$, the routing scheme presented by Awerbuch~\etal~\cite{journals/jalgo/AwerbuchBLP90} guarantees a stretch factor of $O(k^2)$ and requires storing $\tilde{O}(k n^{1/k} (\lg{D}))$ bits of routing information per vertex of the input graph with diameter $D$.
 Cowen~\cite{journals/jalgo/Cowen01} designed a routing scheme that has a multiplicative stretch $3$, packet headers of size $O(\lg{n})$, and routing tables of size $\tilde{O}(n^{2/3})$.
-Thorup and Zwick~\cite{conf/spaa/ThorupZwick01,journals/jacm/ThorupZwick05} presented a routing scheme that uses $\tilde{O}(n^{1/k})$ bits of space at every node and has a multiplicative stretch of $4k-5$, for every $k \geq 1$.
+Thorup and Zwick~\cite{conf/spaa/ThorupZwick01,journals/jacm/ThorupZwick05} presented a routing scheme that uses $\tilde{O}(kn^{1/k})$ bits of space at every node and has a multiplicative stretch of $4k-5$, for every $k \geq 1$.
 Chechik~\cite{conf/podc/Chechik13} devised a scheme using $\tilde{O}(n^{1/k} \lg{D})$ bits of space at every node and having a stretch $c k$, for some $c < 4$ and for sufficiently large integer $k$.
 Roditty and Tov~\cite{conf/podc/RodittyTov15} designed a routing scheme using $\tilde{O}(\frac{1}{\epsilon}n^{1/k} \lg{D})$ bits of space at each node and having a stretch $4k-7+\epsilon$, for every integer $k \ge 1$.
-In all these results, $D$ is the diameter of the input graph.
-Peleg and Upfal~\cite{journals/jacm/PelegUpfal89} had shown that any routing scheme with constant stretch factor needs to store $\Omega(n^c)$ bits per node for some constant $c > 0$.
+In all these results, $D$ is the diameter of the input graph and $\tilde{O}()$ hides powers of $\lg{n}$.
+Peleg and Upfal~\cite{journals/jacm/PelegUpfal89} have shown that any routing scheme with constant stretch factor needs to store $\Omega(n^c)$ bits per node for some constant $c > 0$.